 The Web has made it easier for people all over the world become activists for social change, and there is perhaps no site more vital to making that activism possible than Change.org.
-We at Webby Connect caught up with Jen Dulski, President and COO of Change.org, to discuss why she decided to join the organization, the day-to-day of running a "social enterprise," and what makes for a successful petition on the Change.org platform.
+We at Webby Connect caught up with Jen Dulski, former President and COO of Change.org and current Head of Groups & Community at Facebook, to discuss why she decided to join the organization, the day-to-day of running a "social enterprise," and what makes for a successful petition on the Change.org platform.

 What made you want to join Change.org as president and COO?
 And what is your day to day like in that role?

 When I was considering joining the Change.org team two years ago, I was blown away by the momentum of the company and the successful campaigns that people won across such a wide range of issues.
 I realized that the “special sauce” was the blend of compelling personal stories and robust technology to help mobilize others around those stories.
 I knew I wanted to be a part of scaling that formula to empower even more people to create massive, positive global impact.

 From starting a non-profit organization after college to leading large businesses at Yahoo! and Google, I have always been interested in the power of technology as a powerful force for solving problems.
 The internet has revolutionized commerce, information distribution, and community, but it hasn’t realized its full potential to tackle some of the world’s biggest challenges.
 At Change.org, I have the opportunity to build technology that empowers people to create meaningful change in their communities and in the world every day.